Guest Post on Waters of Wisconsin Blog

 IEN Program Director in the News, Riding the ELF

-The interfaith Earth Network was in the news twice this week.
+The interfaith Earth Network was in the news twice in August.
 Kirsten Shead, the Program Director for IEN has caught the attention of both the Milwaukee Journal Sentinel and Today's TMJ4.
 She was interviewed live last night on Wisconsin Tonight on Today's TMJ4 - check out the video.

 The ELF, a wasabi-green, three-wheeled, solar-assisted electric bicycle can turn some heads.
 Both stories reference the connection of Faith and care for the Earth.